RunestoneInteractive/httlads/_sources/WorldFacts/cs1_graphing_infant_mortality.rst

 Object Notation.
 It's a good acronym to know, but you don't have to know anything about Javascript in order to make use of JSON.
 You can think of the results as a Python dictionary.
-It can be a bit daunting at first as there can be many keys and in fact JSON is often full of dictionaries of dictionaries of lists of dictionaries but fear not, you can figure it out with a bit of experiementation.
+It can be a bit daunting at first as there can be many keys and JSON is often full of dictionaries of dictionaries of lists of dictionaries but fear not, you can figure it out with a bit of experimentation.

 .. code:: python3